LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 - meritocracy imposed consensus
 - group think guided

-Silent agreement and decision by absence of  philosophets are acceptable forms of agreement.
+Silent agreement and decision by absence of philosophies are acceptable forms of agreement.
 Especially because agreements may be questioned and reopened again.

+## Source Code

+The libraries and sample source code is in development whenever a community member requires change of existing functionality.
+Some functionality has been implemented so that anyone is able to quickly copy the approaches into their own application.
+Simple [**sample applications***](#sample-applications) are usually bundled with the library code.

+When writing the code we are trying to avoid high-performant code in favor of understandable code.
+Code lines are usually generously commented so that the learning curve effort is reduced to a bare minimum.

 **License**